nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Which of these combinations are sensible?
 - Do the results seem realistic to you?
 - Which combinations should be used with caution?
 Why?

+You also have the option of limiting the map to a Local Authority of your choice (under the Area option) or excluding cells with a low population count (defined as <= 25 people).

 ##Section 2: Using PopChange data with QGIS